dvicory/skarabox/docs/dual-ssh-keys.md

 ### ✅ IMPLEMENTATION COMPLETE

-The dual SSH key architecture is **production-ready** with all core functionality implemented and tested:
+The dual host key architecture is **production-ready** with all core functionality implemented and tested:

 **Core Architecture:**
 - ✅ Dual key generation and management